Operator theory and function theory in Drury-Arveson space and its quotients: Some harmonic analysis in

 The thrust of the above theorem is that it allows to approach the problem of understanding interpolating sequences for the algebra $\cM_d$ by understanding the interpolating sequences for the (presumably more tractable) Hilbert space $H^2_d$.
-A characterization of interpolation sequences in $B^\sigma_p(\mb{B}_d)$ and $\Mult(B^\sigma_p(\mb{B}_d))$ for $\sigma \in [0,1/2)$ was found by Arcozzi, Rochberg and Sawyer \cite[Section 2.3.2]{ARS08}.
-The case $\sigma = 1/2$ (i.e., Drury-Arveson space) is an open problem \cite{Arcozzi13}.
+A characterization of interpolating sequences in $B^\sigma_p(\mb{B}_d)$ and $\Mult(B^\sigma_p(\mb{B}_d))$ for $\sigma \in [0,1/2)$ was found by Arcozzi, Rochberg and Sawyer \cite[Section 2.3.2]{ARS08} based on work of B\o e \cite{Boe}.
+For $\sigma = 1/2$ (i.e., Drury-Arveson space) see Theorem \ref{thm:interpolating_DA}.